ajdavis/emptysquare-hugo/emptysquare/content/review-cornus-atomic-commit-for-cloud-storage.md

 If the user never reads, then it's nice that they're unblocked as soon as the transaction is durable.
 If they mix reads and writes, then maybe the coordinator should wait until consistent reads are possible before it replies.
 It's still useful to remove the coordinator log delay, but now that only saves one third of the commit latency, not one half.

-## Thought Two: The Optimization Doesn't Need Cloud Storage
+## Thought Three: The Optimization Doesn't Need Cloud Storage

 If you still want the coordinator log delay optimization, I don't think it depends on cloud storage.
 You could rely on the participants to be always available (and replicate them appropriately), and use their logs as the source of truth, like Cornus does.

-## Thought Three: Cloud Storage Isn't Magic
+## Thought Four: Cloud Storage Isn't Magic

 My final caveat is, don't assume cloud storage is magically invulnerable.
 You might want to configure a higher replication factor than the authors did.
 There can be disasters, even in the cloud.